harshalpawaskar/Memorable-Places/README.md

 # Memorable-Places
-App to store selected places on Map
+App to store memorable places on Map using Google Maps API